kvonkoni/EasyTree/README.md

 public void AddChild(Node child){...}

+// Creates then adds a child node to an existing node, return the child public Node AddChild(){...}

 // Creates then adds a child node to an existing node, return the child public Node AddChild(string id){...}

 // Removes a child node